-- 1. CVD Senior Scientist grants must not be expended on capital works, general maintenance costs, organisational infrastructure or overheads, telephone/communication systems, basic office equipment such as desks and chairs, rent and the cost of utilities. - 2.
-Funding is conditional on the Chief Executive/Executive Director of the Host Organisation signing the declaration on the application form, which outlines the Host Organisation's obligations to the Senior Scientist. - 3.
-Applicants are required to declare the source, duration and level of funding already held for research in the particular area of the application. - 4.
-One expression of interest will be accepted per applicant, per funding scheme.
+- 1. Research funded through the CVD Clinician Scientist grant must be conducted in New South Wales.
+Research has to be conducted in the New South Wales health system or affiliated organisation (university, medical research institute, industry partners). - 2.
+CVD Clinician Scientist grants must not be spent on capital works, general maintenance costs, organisational infrastructure or overheads, telephone/communication systems, basic office equipment, such as desks and chairs, rent and the cost of utilities. - 3.
+Applicants are required to declare the source, duration and level of funding already held for research in the subject area of the application. - 4.
+Funding is conditional on the Clinician Scientist and the Chief Executive of the Host Organisation signing the declaration on the application form, which outlines the Host Organisation's obligations to the Clinician Scientist. - 5.
+One expression of interest will be accepted per applicant.